sybrew/the-seo-framework/readme.txt

 	-> improving meta performance by what, 5%?
 Or does this hamper, since the output buffer isn't utilized correctly, although concatenation isn't happening?
 	-> Clean up caching class, such as removing calls that clear the now non-existent object cache, too.
 TODO specify min-width to quick-edit input fields (canonical/redirect), they're getting oddly compressed now.
-TODO figure if we need to check for is_post_status_viewable() (in sitemap/post type supported)?
+TODO figure if we need to check for is_post_status_viewable() -> is_post_publicly_viewable() (in sitemap/post type supported)?
 	-> https://make.wordpress.org/core/2021/02/18/introducing-additional-functions-to-check-if-a-post-is-publicly-viewable-in-wordpress-5-7/
 	-> Thanks, WordPress Core Team, for creating yet another discrepancy with term-code?
-TODO extract get_social_image_uploader_form to a new API, where all data et al. can be manipulated.
-The methods currently will call that new API.
-	-> This should also affect the social image uploader form for Articles.
-		-> Then again, the News Publishers should be aware of the logo guidelines, and upload an image perfectly.
+	-> OK, so this is a pretty cool new feature.
+However, not even WordPress utilizes this internally for where it matters for SEO.
+We need to await further adoption.
 TODO remove UM data, add profile picture to image-generator?
 	-> https://wordpress.org/support/topic/double-the-seo-2/#post-14087556